mui/material-ui/docs/src/pages/components/typography/typography-fr.md

 import 'fontsource-roboto';
 ```

-For more info check out [Fontsource](https://github.com/DecliningLotus/fontsource/blob/master/packages/roboto/README.md).
+For more info check out [Fontsource](https://github.com/fontsource/fontsource).

-⚠️ Soyez prudent lorsque vous utilisez cette approche.
-Make sure your bundler doesn't eager load all the font variations (100/300/400/500/700/900, italic/regular, SVG/woff).
 Fontsource can be configured to load specific subsets, weights and styles.
-Inlining all the font files can significantly increase the size of your bundle.
 Material-UI default typography configuration only relies on 300, 400, 500, and 700 font weights.

 ## Composant